Quick start

 4. Add the on-demand lifecycle

 Section titled “4.
 Add the on-demand lifecycle”mount() is the bare minimum.
-To get on-intent loading, wrap the widget in a feature:
+For on-intent loading, wrap the widget in a feature:

-signup.attach({ trigger: document.querySelector('#cta')!, preloadOn: 'hover', activateOn: 'click',});mountly synthesises the loader and a default render that threads moduleUrl through to the adapter, so the sibling dist/index.css is fetched and applied automatically.
-The widget code is fetched on first hover and mounted on click.
+signup.attach({ trigger: document.querySelector("#cta")!, preloadOn: "hover", activateOn: "click",});mountly synthesises the loader and a default render that threads moduleUrl through to the adapter, so it fetches and applies the sibling dist/index.css for you.
+It fetches the widget code on first hover and mounts it on click.
 Open DevTools → Network and watch.

-Need bespoke loading or rendering? loadModule and render are still available and override the auto-derived defaults.
+For bespoke loading or rendering, loadModule and render are still available and override the auto-derived defaults.

 5. See the full demo

-git clone https://github.com/jagreehal/mountlycd mountlypnpm install && pnpm -r buildcd examples/marketing-site && pnpm devOpen http://localhost:5176/examples/marketing-site/.
-You’ll see:
+git clone https://github.com/jagreehal/mountlycd mountlypnpm install && pnpm -r buildcd docs/examples/plain-html && pnpm devThen open http://localhost:5175/docs/examples/quickstart/host.html.

 Where to next